I remember things better by the day than the date.

 But it didn't happen.
 Not Thanksgiving Eve when she died, not the next day when I spent Thanksgiving afternoon at the funeral home picking out caskets and stuff like that before arriving late for some turkey at the family dinner like everyone else.
 Not in the first few weeks of not having a clue how this single working dad with two babies will work beyond just getting through each day.
 Not later as routines emerged that worked but obviously aren't the ones we hoped and planned for.
-And not later as other difficulties and challenges emerged.
+And not later as other difficulties and challenges emerged and still emerge.

 That's not me.
 No way I can be like that, guaranteed, take that to the bank, I cannot do that.
 But it happened.
 Since other spiritual forces and powers do not bolster faith in Jesus Christ, I think we're going to chalk this up to the Holy Spirit.
 When they say faith is entirely the gift and work of the Holy Spirit, believe it, they ain't kidding.

 Her funeral was the following Saturday.
 It was right by the service book at the time, all about faith in Jesus Christ for the salvation from sins unto eternal life.
 You couldn't have been there without getting the message that the only dead people present aren't in caskets but dead in sin unjustified by faith in Jesus Christ through whose merits alone they are counted saved unto eternal life, a promise He extends to all including right here and now.